Siege of Fort Gaines: Siege

-Union forces under the command of Major Genereral Gordon Granger landed on Dauphin Island, about 7 miles from Fort Gaines, on August 3, and moved against Fort Gaines guarding the western edge of Mobile Bay.
+Union forces under the command of Major General Gordon Granger landed on Dauphin Island, about 7 miles from Fort Gaines, on August 3, and moved against Fort Gaines guarding the western edge of Mobile Bay.
 Granger's force numbered about 1,500, while 818 troops under the command of Confederate Colonel Charles D. Anderson garrisoned the fort.
 Brigadier General Richard L. Page instructed Anderson not to surrender the fort.
 The fort was supposed to be able to withstand a six-month siege.
 However, on August 5 the Union fleet ran past Forts Gaines and Morgan, and defeated the Confederate fleet in the bay.
 The Union fleet had 199 guns to attack with, while the Confederates only held 26 within the walls of Fort Gaines.
 Anderson, believing he could not hold out against a combined attack by the Union army and navy, chose to surrender the fort on August 8.